FILE <bc-25.htm> GENERAL INDEX [Navigate to MAIN MENU ]

 spectrum toxicity which can adversely affect non-target species and

-beneficial organisms and ultimately the food chain within a wide range of
+beneficial organisms and ultimately the food chain within a wide range of biologically

-biologically diverse species.
-The basic goal
+diverse species.
+The basic

-and household entomology are expanding.
+medical, forest and household entomology are expanding.
 Environmental

 concerns and laws, public opinion and resistance of arthropod and weed pests